Akshay-Hegde/capp-cache/README.md

 <div align="center"><img src="https://capriza.github.io/images/logos/logos-cupcake.svg" height="128" /></div>
+<div align="center"><div>The sweetest cache library</div></div>

 # Cross Platform Offline Resource Persistency

 ---
-WIP warning - This libarary is being developed and the API is not stable yet
+WIP warning - This library is being developed and the API is not stable yet
 ---

 ### Tiny library with zero external dependencies to persist resources (Javascript, css, etc.) for offline usage and optimal performance; supports all modern browsers, Safari included.
 Mobile optimized.

 #### _Offline First for all_ ™
 Progressive Web Apps (PWA) and offline first apps should be every app's default.
 It utlizes Service Worker APIs and it provides amazing experience. _Only_ that it leaves all your iOS users [out in the dark](https://jakearchibald.github.io/isserviceworkerready/).
-AppCache is depracated and limited.
-This library allows convinient Offline First apps for all mobile browsers.
+AppCache is deprecated and limited.
+This library allows convenient Offline First apps for all mobile browsers.
 **How does it work?** The library receives a manifest of resources urls (scripts, css), fetches it, add the appropriate DOM tag element, and eventually caches the script in IndexedDB (or fallbacks to localstorage on iOS < v10).
 On subsequent runs, it fetches those resources immediately, without ever hitting the network.
 This both significantly increases performance while allowing the app to work without connectivity.

 ### Usage